Cats are known for their cleanliness, so it's understandable why any cat owner would be concerned by contrary behavior such as rolling in dirt.

 5. To Dust Bath

 Sometimes cats roll on the ground as it can feel good and be a lot of fun.
 Like other animals i.e., elephants, birds, horses, and dogs, cats love to bath in dust.
-While they may get other benefits, they may just roll for fun.
+While they may get other benefits, they may just roll in dust for fun.

 Dust bathing is an unusual way of cleaning for many animals with notable benefits like keeping the skin/coat healthy and offering a pleasant feeling.
 For a cat dust bathing may also be your felines way of enjoying a self-massage.